 - 1976 Instrumental in obtaining greenhouses for research and teaching biology

 - 1978 Added a new program, Naturalist, to the revised programs of instruction in biology

-- 1980 Resigned as chair from biology to devote time to teaching and curating the Appalachian Herbarium
+- 1980 Resigned as chair of biology to devote time to teaching and curating the Appalachian Herbarium

 In addition to all the time he gave to his career, Dr. Carpenter also made time for community and church activities, as well as for many professional organizations.
 He has been a member of the following civic organizations: Master Snow Masonic Lodge (1960-61) and 32nd Degree Mason; Shriners (Oasis Temple), Charlotte, North Carolina ( participated in several Shrine Bowl games in 1960-70); Rotary Club of Boone; Boone Lions Club; American Legion; Veterans of Foreign Wars; Moose Lodge of Boone; and the Boone Chamber of Commerce.